Salim Mehmud

-Dr. Salim Mehmud, also known as Salim Mehmood, is a Pakistani rocket scientist and a nuclear engineer.
-He is the former chairman of Space and Upper Atmosphere Research Commission (SUPARCO).
-He has served as chief scientist at the Defence Science and Technology Organization.
-Currently, he is the chief Scientific and Technological Advisor at the Ministry of Communications of Pakistan.
+Salim Mehmud, also known as Salim Mehmood, is a Pakistani rocket scientist and nuclear engineer.
+Mehmud worked in the Apollo Program for NASA.
+He is a former chairman of Space and Upper Atmosphere Research Commission (SUPARCO).
+He also served as chief scientist at the Defence Science and Technology Organization.

 Education

 Mehmud took his BSc in Physics and a BA in Mathematics in 1955 from the Punjab University.
 The same year, he was admitted at the Punjab University's Graduate Program, and continued his research in Physics.
 He graduated and received his MSc in Physics and Electronics from Punjab University in 1957.
 The same year, he joined Pakistan Atomic Energy Commission (PAEC) as Engineer Officer (EO) and served in Nuclear Engineering Division.
-However, he was awarded a scholarship by former Chairman of PAEC Nazir Ahmad to continue his higher studies, and travelled to United States.
+However, he was awarded a scholarship by former chairman of PAEC Nazir Ahmad to continue his higher studies, and travelled to United States.

 There, he attended North Carolina State University where he received his double MSc in Physics and MS in Electrical engineering in 1959.
 The same year, he began his post-graduate research work at Oak Ridge Institute for Science and Education which he did until 1961.
 In 1964, he studied Nuclear engineering with the Oak Ridge Institute for Science and Education (ORISE), also at the Oak Ridge National Laboratory as part of the Atoms for Peace Program In 1961, he took his MSc in Nuclear engineering, followed by PhD in Nuclear engineering from Oak Ridge National Laboratory under the supervision of Dr. William "Bill" Nelson in 1964.

-While studying at Oak Ridge National Laboratory, his mentor Dr. Bill Nelson has called him one of his brightest and finest students in his doctoral teaching experience.
 His doctoral dissertation covered a vast amount of study in the field of Nuclear electric rocket.

 NASA career

-Mehmud who was working at an Oak Ridge National Laboratory as a nuclear engineer was asked by Dr. Ishrat Hussain Usmani to go to Pakistani Embassy at the Washington, D.C., and met with Professor Abdus Salam.
+Mehmud who was working at an Oak Ridge National Laboratory as a nuclear engineer was asked by Dr. Ishrat Hussain Usmani to go to the Pakistani Embassy at Washington, D.C., and meet Professor Abdus Salam.
 He along with fellow nuclear engineer Tariq Mustafa arrived at the Pakistani Embassy at Washington, D.C.
 After the formal conversation, Professor Salam and the engineers went to a local restaurant where the engineers was personally asked by Professor Abdus Salam to join NASA.

 According to his interview, Mehmud expressed his concern over joining NASA and clearly notified Abdus Salam about his willingness to work in Pakistan's nuclear industry.
 However, with Salam's insistence, Mehmud and Mustafa visited NASA's headquarter and examined the American advances in rocket technology.
-The rocket science was found to be more challenging than it seems, according to Mehmud.
-After his visit to NASA, Mehmud and Mustafa decided to join NASA to study and trained in the field of rocket science.
+The rocket science was found to be more challenging than it seemed, according to Mehmud.
+After his visit to NASA, Mehmud and Mustafa decided to join NASA to study and train in the field of rocket science.